 How do I cancel my recurring subscription?

-See: How Do I Cancel My Minecraft Realms Subscription? for information on cancelling recurring Minecraft Realms subscriptions.
+See: Minecraft: Java Edition Realms Billing Issues FAQ for information on canceling recurring Minecraft Realms subscriptions.

 Can I export my Minecraft Map from my Realm?